desicochrane/blogger/src/posts/2018-02-18-gopher-forth-and-binary-multiply.md

 It seems we need to be more clever in our approach.

 ### Doubling and halving
 We tried addition, but now let's explore bitwise shifts.
-We can use the fact that a performing a bitwise left-shift on a number \\(k\\) times is the same as multiplying by it by two \\(k\\) times.
+We can use the fact that a performing a bitwise left-shift on a number \\(k\\) times is the same as multiplying by it by two, \\(k\\) times.
 That is:

 $$ a \times 2^k \equiv a \ll k \text{ where } k \in \\{0,1,2,\\ldots\\} $$

+> todo: define the bitwise shift operator to be clear

 Then for the special case where \\(n\\) is a natural power of 2 we can shift \\(a\\) to the left \\(\log_2{n}\\) times to arrive at a correct solution: